syncfusion-content/asp.net-core-docs/aspnet-core/RadialSlider/Getting-Started.md

 ---
 layout: post
-title: Getting-Started
+title: Getting Started with ASP.NET Core RadialSlider control | Syncfusion
-description: getting started
+description: Learn here about getting started with Syncfusion Essential Studio ASP.NET Core RadialSlider control, its elements, and more.
 platform: aspnet-core
 control: RadialSlider
 documentation: ug
 ---

-# Getting Started
+# Getting Started with ASP.NET Core RadialSlider

 This section explains briefly about how to create a RadialSlider in ASP.NET Core application.